PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 {{< figure src="/images/docs/horizontal-pod-autoscaler.svg" caption="HorizontalPodAutoscaler controls the scale of a Deployment and its ReplicaSet" class="diagram-medium">}}

-Kubernetes implements horizontal pod autoscaling as a control loop that runs intermittently (it is not a continuous process).
+PlaidCloud implements horizontal pod autoscaling as a control loop that runs intermittently (it is not a continuous process).
 The interval is set by the `--horizontal-pod-autoscaler-sync-period` parameter to the [`kube-controller-manager`](/docs/reference/command-line-tools-reference/kube-controller-manager/)